 A further reason for Labour-leaning London Remainers to deny Labour their Euro vote is the party’s list of candidates.
 Labour has four MEPs at present, two of whom are seeking re-election.
-They are first and second on the list and unless there is a truly massive collapse in the Labour vote, will probably retain their seats.
+They are first and second on the list for 2019 and unless there is a truly massive collapse in the Labour vote, will probably retain their seats.
 But third on the list is Corbyn’s anti-EU former political secretary Katy Clark, who was reportedly installed in that position by party officials.
 Do London Remainers want to give her a helping hand?

 Following Labour’s manifesto decision yesterday, fully pro-“People’s Vote” parties are using the hashtag #LabourMeansLeave.
 As things stand, it is hard to disagree.